Cirsium monspessulanum - Montpellier thistle

 Cirsium Monspessulanum - Montpellier -Kratzdistel

-Cirsium Monspessulanum is a persistent, herbaceous plant that can reach a height of 50 to 150 centimeters.
+Cirsium monspessulanum is a persistent, herbaceous plant that can reach a height of 50 to 150 centimeters.
 The plant has a robust, upright stem, which is usually very branched and covered with dense spines.
 These spines serve as a protective mechanism against predators and are characteristic of many types of thumb.

-The leaves of Cirsium Monspessulanum are lanceolate, deeply lobed and also filled with sharp spines.
+The leaves of Cirsium monspessulanum are lanceolate, deeply lobed and also filled with sharp spines.
 They are dark green with a slightly hairy surface, which gives them a gray to silver appearance.

-The inflorescences of the Montpellier scratch thistle consist of dense, spherical baskets surrounded by pointed envelope leaves.
+The inflorescences of the Montpellier thistle consist of dense, spherical baskets surrounded by pointed envelope leaves.
 The flowers are mostly purple colors, less often pink or white, and bloom from June to August.
 Each flower produces numerous small seeds that are equipped with a cardboard that enables them to be spread from the wind.

 Ecology and distribution

-Cirsium Monspessulanum is located in the western Mediterranean regions, especially in Spain, southern France, Italy and North Africa.
+Cirsium monspessulanum is located in the western Mediterranean regions, especially in Spain, southern France, Italy and North Africa.
 The plant prefers moist, well -permeable and humosis floors and often grows in stony, open habitats such as cookues, dry lawn and on the edge of the road.
 It thrives at altitudes of up to 2000 meters, whereby it occurs particularly frequently in mountain regions and on rocky slopes.

-The Montpellier scratch thistle is an important source of food for many pollinators, especially bees, butterflies and various types of beetles.
+The Montpellier thistle is an important source of food for many pollinators, especially bees, butterflies and various types of beetles.
 Their flowers offer plenty of nectar, which makes them a popular attraction for insects.
 At the same time, it plays a role in ground stabilization, especially in areas at risk of erosion, as its deep roots help to consolidate the soil.

 Protection mechanisms and adjustments

-Cirsium Monspessulanum has developed a number of adjustments to survive in the often inhospitable conditions of their natural habitat.
+Cirsium monspessulanum has developed a number of adjustments to survive in the often inhospitable conditions of their natural habitat.
 The spines on leaves and stems serve as effective protection against herbivorous animals.
 In addition, the thick, hairy leaves are an adaptation to dry conditions because they reduce water loss through evaporation.

 The deep roots of the plant enable her to absorb water from deeper soil layers in dry periods.
 This adaptation is crucial for survival in the hot, dry summers of the Mediterranean region.